ottomatica/docable-notebooks/README.md

 Your Docable Notebooks can be interacted with at http://localhost:3000.
 You can set `PORT=4000` to use a different address.

 You can also run directly, which will serve up notebooks in the current directory.
-You can change this with `notebook_dir=<path>`.
+You can change this with `--notebook_dir <path>`.

 ```bash|{type: 'command'}
 cd docable-notebooks